Low Potassium Diet {from a Renal Dietitian}

 • Walnuts

-Again, stick to ½ cup (¼ cup for nuts and seeds) or 3 ounce servings to keep foods lower in potassium.
+Stick to ½ cup serving (¼ cup for nuts and seeds) or a 3-ounce serving to keep foods lower in potassium.

 Low-Potassium Grains

-Above all, whole grains provide great nutrients to keep our heart healthy and control blood sugars.
+Above all, whole grains provide great nutrients to keep the heart healthy and control blood sugars.

 Some examples of low-potassium grains include: